-Open to all students in degree and diploma programs.
-Students must have completed 25 hours with a 3.0 Grade Point Average.
-This national honor society is service oriented with a focus on helping other students through activities such as tutoring or mentoring and assisting families in the local community who have special needs.
+This organization is open to all students in degree and diploma programs.
+Students must have completed 25 hours with a 3.5 Grade Point Average.
+The National Technical Honor Society is service oriented with a focus on helping other students through activities such as tutoring or mentoring and assisting families who have special needs in the local community.
+For more information or to join, email nths@gptc.edu